Keyword Research

 Search Engines aim to return the most relevant search results for a query.
 That’s why the top organic results for “best niche product” are likely to be blog posts with recommendations and not product pages.
 In other words, search engines know that searchers are in research mode, not buying mode and thus present a set of results that are in line with their Search Intent.
 However, if you have pages with lots of backlinks but no Organic Traffic and they already target a keyword with traffic potential—another quick SEO win is to re-optimise them for Search Intent.

 Search Intent is one of the most difficult aspects to get right in Keyword Research, but it doesn’t have to be.
 The long-used method of finding Search Intent is simply going to the search results and capturing the Intent behind each and every listing on the first page of SERPs.
-This however has changed with SEMRush which can now help you determine Search Intent for any keyword automatically.
+This may seem like a rather time-consuming task and that’s because it is.
+Luckily, there are 2 major SEO tools that provide insights into the Search Intent for your target SERPs.

 Head Terms and Longtail Keywords